Network throughput is the amount of data that is transmitted through a given network medium over a given amount of time.

 For example, an Ethernet connection that has a throughput of 30 Mbps is transferring 30 Megabits per second.

 Based on the definition above, we can see that throughput helps us understand and quantify network performance.
 Network performance is often the difference between a productive day and an unproductive one.
 Given that, the need to measure and monitor throughput becomes clear.
-Monitoring throughput can help understand how your network is performing, enable you to better react to bottlenecks, help improve network planning and lead to more effective network troubleshooting.

 - 1 What’s the difference between throughput and bandwidth?

 - 2 Measurements of Network Throughput (MB vs Mb, Gigabit speeds etc)